 Forth from my life, spontaneous and free,

 Shall flow a stream of tenderness and grace,

-May the Lord open our eyes to see the precious price He paid to purchase us and that we belong to Him.
+May the Lord open our eyes to see the precious price He paid to purchase us and cause us to realize that we belong to Him.
 And may we be constrained by the love of Christ and experience the sweetness of handing ourselves over to Him.

 If you want to learn more about consecration and how to consecrate yourself to God, take a look at these additional posts: